How do I receive the forms for Student Housing?

 What items are not allowed in student rooms?

 Residence halls are not designed for cooking, so residents may only use hot pots, coffee pots, and hot air popcorn poppers.
-Cooking equipment, such as microwaves, rice cookers, steamers, electric frying pans, portable stoves, electric grills, and toaster are not allowed in the residence halls.
+Cooking equipment, such as microwaves, blenders, air fryers, rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens are not allowed in the residence halls.
 Cooking should be reserved for the apartments.

 Other prohibited items are as follows: